-Modern Diesels have solved a lot of issues over the years.
+Modern Diesel engines have solved a lot of issues over the years.
 The newest Diesel engines are much better than the older ones but, all diesels do not like cold weather.
 That’s why I have put together this guide for the cold mechanic shivering in his bay right now.

 The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
 This makes cranking the engine up more difficult because diesel engines depend on high temperatures in order to create combustion.
 This will cause a diesel engine to run rough until the crankcase reaches a suitable temperature.

 Now let’s look into how to start a diesel in the cold.
-The following is the best advice I could compile on staring a diesel in cold weather.
+The following is the best advice I could compile on starting a diesel in cold weather.

 7 Easy Tips for starting a diesel in the cold